Aging & Health A to Z

-If you have had a hip replacement, or if your fractures are in your backbone, you will probably be encouraged to stand up, put your full weight on the injured areas and walk with a walker within a few days of your injury and surgery.
+If you have had a hip replacement, or if your fractures are in your backbone, you will probably be encouraged to stand up, put your full weight on the injured areas and walk with a walker within a few days of your injury and/or surgery.
 Getting out of bed and moving will help you to avoid complications such as blood clots and hospital-induced delirium.

 A physical therapist will teach you how to use the walker safely and securely.
 You may need it for about 6-12 weeks.
 Afterwards, you will walk with a cane and should eventually be able to walk without any aids if you were able to do so before your fracture.
-Intensive physical therapy—with rehabilitation at least once a day and preferably more often—is known to help speed recovery and lead to an earlier discharge from hospital.
+Intensive physical therapy—with rehabilitation at least once a day and preferably more often—is known to help speed recovery and can lead to an earlier discharge from hospital.

 Reduce Risk Factors

-If your fracture was the result falling, make sure that your doctor checks your walking ability, balance, vision, hearing, and other factors that can put you at risk for another fall.
+If your fracture was the result of falling, make sure that your doctor checks your walking ability, balance, vision, hearing, and other factors that can put you at risk for another fall.
 To reduce your fall and fracture risk even more: